lwfinger/rtw88/README.md

 If you have other modules installed, see if you blacklisted them correctly.

+##### Problem with recovery after sleep or hibernation
+Some BIOSs have trouble changing power state from D3hot to D0.
+If you have this problem, then

+sudo cp suspend_rtw8822be /usr/lib/systemd/system-sleep/.

+That script will unload the driver before sleep or hibernation, and reload it following resumption. f you have some device other than the 8822be, edit the script before copying it.

 ##### How to disable/enable a Kernel module
  ```bash
 sudo modprobe -r rtw_8723de         #This unloads the module